The Twin

 Bold words!
 Never before said!
 And never surpassed afterwards.
 "My Lord and my God!"
 Yes, Jesus had been called "Son of God."
 But, remember, angels were styled Sons of God.
 No one on earth had ever addressed Jesus by His rightful title: God.
 If the Father's standard had been that men and women should "believe in Him" (Jn 3:16), this marks a high point in the unfolding Incarnation.

-We have never found a "Q" Gospel, posited by scholars. because it never existed.
-This whole "wrong direction" has been driven by the scholarly presumption that there must have been manuscripts.
-But there were no manuscripts in those early decades.
-In my opinion, this question was settled when Albert Bates Lord wandered throughout the isolated mountains of the Balkans during the 1950s with a tape recorder (The Singer of Tales, 1960).
-There he found living instances of men who could still recite thousands of lines of epic poetry as feats of memory.
+This oral tradition received important support from Harvard professor Albert Bates Lord, who wandered through isolated mountains in the Balkans during the 1950s with a tape recorder (The Singer of Tales, Cambridge, MA: Harvard University Press, 1960).
+There he met men who could still recite thousands of lines of epic poetry as feats of memory.
 And our puny memories?
-It seems our technology, from the printing press to digital reproduction, have badly eroded our once-prodigious capacities.
+It seems our technologies, from the printing press to digital reproduction, have badly eroded our once-prodigious capacities.

-No Apostle traveled nearly so far as Thomas — along the west coast of India facing the Indian Ocean and then up the east coast facing the Bay of Bengal.
-No Apostle faced so many challenges venturing into a subcontinent speaking over a hundred different languages written in indecipherable orthographies.
-And, it is said, Thomas journeyed to China, which would have presented another order of difficulties with each pitch in syllable having a different meaning and expressed on paper using impenetrable glyphs.
+But the Apostle Thomas never saw this culture of criss-crossing evangelists retelling and contradicting the "matter of Jesus."
+No, the good soldier Thomas simply followed orders: to proclaim the Good News to the ends of the earth (Mk 16:15, Mt 24:14, and remembered in Acts 13:47).
+And no Apostle traveled nearly so far — along the west coast of India and then up the east coast.
+No Apostle boldly faced so many challenges venturing into a subcontinent speaking over a hundred different languages written in indecipherable orthographies.
+And, it is said, Thomas journeyed to China, which would have presented another order of linguistic difficulties with each pitch in syllable having a different meaning and expressed on paper using impenetrable glyphs.
 What can we call such a man if not intrepid?

 "Now, since it has been said that You are my Twin and true companion, examine yourself ...."
 (NHC, II,7 138,7-138,12)

+We have invented a meek and mild Jesus in recent centuries.
+But Jesus was, if nothing else, a bold man.
 He rioted in the very center of Judah-ite authority, the Temple, making a whip of cords with which to beat men (Jn 2:13-17).

 He told the authorities of the Temple, that He would destroy place .... to them the most sacred place on earth (Jn 2:19).